yanigisawa/notes/isb/digital-music.md

 # Android Alternatives

 If you don't own an iPad, there are Android alternatives.
-If you already own an Android table, the below apps may be useful alternatives to their iPad equivalents.
+If you already own an Android tablet, the below apps may be useful alternatives to their iPad equivalents.
 I haven't run these apps myself, but they do look promising from their websites.

 Android Alternatives: [MobileSheets](https://www.zubersoft.com/mobilesheets/) and [MusicReader](https://www.musicreader.net/)